Upcoming Groups and Workshops

 Do you get upset or angry quickly?
 Do your friends always tell you to “slow your roll?”
 Do you feel like no one understands you?
 Do you think that everything would be great if only others would act as you want them to?
 Learn how to see yourself with clarity and compassion as you grow and change; shedding the skin of your former, no longer useful self.
 In this group you will learn four types of unique skills: mindfulness (how to be in the present non-judgmentally), interpersonal effectiveness (how to communicate with others), emotion regulation (understanding how you feel) and distress tolerance (coping with stress).These skills will help you reduce behaviors that get in the way of both your relationships and your own emotional health.
-This open group runs Tuesdays at 4pm beginning September 24th.
+This open group runs Thursdays at 4pm beginning October 9th.
 Join at any time but attending weekly is recommended.

 Here are a sample of groups done in the past.
 Let us know if you are interested in this group and it can be offered in the future.

 Yoga is a taught secular practice to promote health and reduce stress.
 Yoga is a commonly known generic term for the physical, mental and spiritual practices or disciplines which originated in Ancient India with a view to attain a state of permanent peace.
 No prior experience or special attire necessary.

 Do you avoid meeting new people?
 Do you avoid talking in class or dread the professor asking you a question?
 Do you fear doing something embarrassing in fron of others?
 Often students find it difficult to make new friends, participate in group activities or ask someone out on a date.
 In this group you will leanr methods that will help you calm your mind, make friends, and increase your confidence in social situations.